Harold Roe Bartle: Scouting career

-Bartle was admitted to the Kentucky bar in 1920 (before completing his correspondence degree) and worked for a Lebanon firm; he was also the Lebanon prosecuting attorney from 1920–22.
+Bartle was admitted to the Kentucky bar in 1920 (before completing his correspondence degree) and worked for a Lebanon firm; he was also the Lebanon prosecuting attorney from 1920 to 1922.
 Nevertheless, Bartle's gifts were as an organizer and promoter, and he was unwilling to spend his life in the law.
 Bartle had supervised a Boy Scout troop in Lebanon, and in 1923–24, he accepted a position as the executive of the Cheyenne Council of the Boy Scouts of America in Casper, Wyoming, a responsibility that included oversight of the entire state.
 From 1925 until 1928, he held a similar position in St. Joseph, Missouri; and from 1928 until 1955, he was the Scout Executive at the Kansas City Area Council.

 In 1925, Bartle created the Tribe of Mic-O-Say, an honor camper program, in Agency, Missouri, at Camp Brinton.
 (In 1935 it moved to Camp Geiger.)
 In 1929, he brought the Tribe of Mic-O-Say program to a Boy Scout Camp in Osceola, Missouri.
 Known as Camp Osceola at the time, it would later be named the H. Roe Bartle Scout Reservation in his honor.
 Roe's inspiration for this program dated to his Wyoming years.

 Bartle's nickname, "The Chief," came from his time as a Boy Scout executive.
 He claimed he was inducted into a local Arapaho tribe, and used the name "Chief Lone Bear" as part of the Mic-O-Say program with the Boy Scouts.